The Fiscal Council is an independent statutory body that acts as Ireland’s budgetary watchdog.

 Other Fiscal Councils

 Ireland has two independent fiscal institutions.
-The other is the Parliamentary Budget Office, which, in contrast to the Council, is specifically focused on assisting the Houses of the Oireachtas and their Committees with analysis and advice on macroeconomic and fiscal developments and the financial implications of budgetary proposals.
-For more information on the PBO and to access their publications see www.oireachtas.ie/pbo.
+The other is the Parliamentary Budget Office (PBO).
+In contrast to the Council, the PBO is specifically focused on assisting the Houses of the Oireachtas and their Committees with analysis and advice on macroeconomic and fiscal developments and the financial implications of budgetary proposals.
+For more information on the PBO, see www.oireachtas.ie/pbo.

 There are also a large number of independent fiscal institutions internationally.